webgrip/CogniSwarm/readme.md

 # CogniSwarm: Accelerating the Future of Autonomous Digital Work

-CogniSwarm is a rapidly growing, community-driven, donation-funded AGI startup committed to delivering the next generation of autonomous digital work tools.
+CogniSwarm is a rapidly growing, community-driven, donation-funded AGI startup committed to delivering the next generation of autonomous digital tools.
 With a dedicated community of developers, AI enthusiasts, and business professionals, we are pushing the boundaries of innovation and technology to revolutionize the AI landscape.

 🚀 Join our thriving community, and help us shape the future of AI! 🚀